 Slate turned a profit for the first time in 2003, having launched with significant investment from Microsoft but moved toward profitability through an advertising-based model.
 The site hired its own dedicated sales force for the first time in late 2011.

 Slate has gone deeper into web video in 2010 and 2011, launching its video Trending News Channel in 2010 and forming a Slate News Channel on YouTube in 2011.
-It has also been a leader in podcasting, with 19 podcasts averaging more than 1 million monthly downloads as of mid-2012.
+It has also been a leader in podcasting, with 10 podcasts led by the Political Gabfest as of 2014.

 Jacob Weisberg interview at paidContent: